The Omnibus Directive in Online- Trade: Why You Should Be Worried!

 Announcing Discounts: What Businesses Need to Do

-• The old price must be the lowest price charged for at least 30 days before the sale.
+• This ‘before sale’ price must be the lowest price they had for at least 30 days before the sale.

-• If a store has multiple discounts occurring simultaneously, they can use the price before any discount as the old price.
+• If a shop has many things on sale at once, they should use the price before any discount as the old price.

-• Statements like “best prices” or “lowest prices” without specifying particular discounts.
+• Shops can say things like “best prices” or “lowest prices” without specifying a discount.

 “Incremental discounts” motivate customers to purchase more items or make repeated purchases by gradually increasing the discount as they buy more items or over time.